Router and Routes — Agentuity Documentation

 Import agents and call them directly:

-import processorAgent from '@agent/processor';
+import processorAgent from '@agent/processor/agent';

 router.post('/process', processorAgent.validator(), async (c) => {